marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

   - Enable the extension using the `docker-php-ext-enable` command
   - We create the `/user/local/etc/conf.d/xdebug.ini` using multiple `echo` calls

 Next, you need to **modify** the `docker-compose.yaml` file.
-Just changing the image for the cutom one we just created in the `Dockerfile`:
+Just changing the image for the custom one we just created in the `Dockerfile`:

 ```yaml {3}
 # ...